 One of the things we hope to learn through observation of near-Earth objects is their exact rotation rate.
-We can do by taking a series of observations of the object over time, and plotting the change in brightness.
-Using Asteroid Tracker you can help collect observations of interesting NEO targets, then plot and interpret your data to measure the rotation period of an asteroid.
+We can do this by taking a series of observations of the object over time, and plotting the change in brightness.

 Students will plot and analyze observational data collected by members of the public using Asteroid Tracker, and aim to measure the rotational period of the asteroid.

 Asteroids are rocky objects that orbit the Sun, but are too small to be considered planets.
 In fact, they're commonly known as 'Minor Planets'.

 The majority of the asteroids in our Solar System are located in the asteroid belt, between Mars and Jupiter.
 However, there are some that have left this region after being influenced by the gravitational forces exerted by the planets, and are on paths that bring them near to Earth.
 If they approach the Earth at a distance of less than 1.3 AU (1 AU is the distance between the Earth and the Sun), they are considered to be Near Earth Objects, or NEOs.
 Observations of near-Earth objects can reveal information about their size, shape, composition, orbital path and rotation.

 As asteroids are such small bodies that reside far from the Earth, they often look just like ordinary stars (small dots of light).
 The difference is, since asteroids are orbiting around the Sun they appear to move in respect to the fixed stars on the background -- this is how we spot asteroids.
 We can observe them in detail by taking a series of short exposure observations.
 An asteroid’s path can be determined across the sky by measuring with precision the position of the asteroid at different times.
 This will allow the determination of the asteroid’s orbit around the Sun, and therefore its path on the sky in subsequent days, months or years.